Tool Steel Grades, Applications and Production Methods

 Water Hardening or W-Grades

-This group contains low-cost high carbon steels with high hardness.
+This group contains low-cost, high-carbon steels with high hardness.
 The price factor makes it the most widely used group of tool steels in steel fabrication.

 However, fragility is a side-effect of the W-grade’s hardness.
 Also, they are not suitable for working at elevated temperatures.